Scientific Name

 Hardiness

-USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 45 °F (+7.2 °C).
+USDA hardiness zones 10a to 11b: from 30°F (-1.1°C) to 45°F (7.2°C).

 How to Grow and Care

 Like most cacti, Cereus are fairly low-maintenance and hardy.
-Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for best results.
+Ensure they receive enough water without becoming waterlogged, especially during the summer, and fertilize them for the best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot – cut away the affected parts and replant.
 Like all cacti, give them lots of direct sunlight, especially during the summer.
 Well-drained soil is best, and most Cereus cacti perform well in soil that contains some organic material.
 Some recommend avoiding soil that contains sphagnum moss, though – it can make the cactus vulnerable to root rot.

 See more at How to Grow and Care for Cereus.